workshopper/scope-chains-closures/exercises/scope-chains/problem.md

 ## Nesting

 Scopes can be nested.
-Both Lexical and Block scopes can contain other scopes:
+Both Lexical and Function scope can contain other scopes:

 ```js
 function someFunc() {